Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Introduction

 In a seemingly unrelated research area, approximate Koopman learning methods such as Dynamic Mode Decomposition \cite{schmid2010DMD,schmid2011applications} and Extended Dynamic Mode Decomposition \cite{williams2015data}, have been actively developed for data-driven modeling of dynamical systems.
 The general idea is that by collecting enough data of a dynamical system, possibly from a high-fidelity simulation of the microscopic system, one would be able to learn important features in the dynamics, e.g., spectral \cite{Mezic2005a} and dynamic modes \cite{schmid2010DMD,schmid2011applications,williams2015data}.
 The theoretical foundation of these methods, the Koopman theory, is a formulation for general dynamical systems \cite{Koopman255,Koopman315}.
 Instead of the typical description of a possibly nonlinear system in the physical space, in Koopman theory, the dynamics are described as a linear dynamical system of the functions of the observables in an infinite-dimensional Hilbert space.
 Because the interactions in this framework are linear (but with a caveat that the space is infinite dimensional), learning from data is a convex problem which is easier to solve, in contrast to the nonlinear regression in the conventional physical-space picture.

 The major aim of this article is to bridge these two seemingly disconnected research areas in dynamical systems: the Mori--Zwanzig formalism and the approximate Koopman learning.
 We will establish that \emph{the Mori--Zwanzig formalism with Mori's linear projector is functionally identical to the approximate Koopman learning methods in a shared Hilbert space}.
 This connection helps to bring the advantage of one research area to another.
 On the one hand, the approximate Koopman learning methods can be generalized for data-driven modeling of the operators in Mori--Zwanzig formalism.
 As will be seen in this article, the operators describing the Markov and memory terms in the Generalized Langevin Equation can be numerically learned from the simulation of the microscopic system.
 Surprisingly, these operators, inferred from data, are highly nontrivial and are unlikely to be modeled accurately without in-depth knowledge of the system.
-On the other hand, the Mori--Zwanzig formalism is a generalization of the Koopman learning methods.
+On the other hand, the memory terms in the Mori--Zwanzig formalism can be considered as higher-order corrections of the Koopman learning methods.
 We will show that by including the memory kernel and the history of the resolved variables, the Generalized Langevin Equation predicts more accurately than the Extended Dynamic Mode Decomposition.